usaid-cs/yesterday-i-learned/random.md

 1. There are [745 T-shirt designs about gender pronouns](https://www.redbubble.com/shop/pronouns+t-shirts) on a single e-commerce site.
 1. Involuntary euthanasia is when a person is forced to kill itself.
 Non-voluntary euthanasia is when a person cannot give consent to have itself killed.
 1. While war-time Nazi Germany did not execute [eugenics](https://en.wikipedia.org/wiki/History_of_eugenics#Germany) to save food, killing millions of Jews surely should have had some effect on that metric.
-1. CarrotPop makes an iPhone app, called ["Send Me to Heaven"](http://www.huffingtonpost.ca/entry/send-me-to-heaven-throw-phone-apple_n_3720888), that scores how high you throw the phone into the air.
-The app was banned.
 1. "I still do, but I used to, too." was from [Mitch Hedberg](https://www.youtube.com/watch?v=ndBjraV-3UY).
 The opening was "I used to do drugs."
 1. Now every other website bans being in an iframe to either prevent clickjacking or DDoS.
 1. [Goombas](http://mario.wikia.com/wiki/Goomba) are enemy mushrooms.